 Over the last ten years, I have been involved in both ‘pure’ research projects and commercially funded work on a consultancy basis.
 My interest in this type of work began when I did doctoral research exploring how front-line police officers were making use of mobile technologies.

-Before joining Edge Hill University Business School as a Senior Lecturer, I was employed as a researcher by the AimTech Research Group at Leeds University Business School.
+Previously, I was employed as a researcher by the AimTech Research Group at Leeds University Business School.
 While at the Business School, I was involved in a range of projects around information management and the impact of innovative or disruptive technologies.

 In addition to my work as a ‘pure’ researcher, I have also worked extensively as a consultant on commercial projects that cover a wide range of information and organisational management areas.